The nonlinear estimates on quantum Besov spaces: Multiple operator integral

 \subsection{Perturbation formula of multiple operator integrals}

 In this subsection, we will introduce the perturbation formula, which plays a central role in the study of Fr{\'e}chet differentiability and nonlinear estimates of operator functions (cf. e.g \cite{ACDS2009,PSTZ2019}).
 For double operator integrals, the perturbation formula refers to the well-known L{\"o}wner identity: which was established in \cite{Birman-Solomyak-III} for the Schatten class and \cite{ACDS2009,Peller1985} for the noncommutative $L_p$ space.
-It also has a multi-variable generalization:
+It also has a $n$-variable generalization:

 This identity was proved in \cite{PSTZ2019} for the noncommutative $L_p$ space with $1<p<\infty,$ in \cite{LMS2020} for the Schatten class $\cS_p$ with $1\le p<\infty$ and in \cite{Peller2006} for $\cB(H)$.
-In the following paragraph, we extend the result of the noncommutative $L_p$ space in \cite[Theorem 28]{PSTZ2019} in full generality.
+In the following proposition, we extend the result for the noncommutative $L_p$ space in \cite[Theorem 28]{PSTZ2019} in full generality.